 While hiring professional movers certainly is more effective, you can arrange the move effectively with family and friends.
 If your senior doesn’t have a network to assist, reach out to your local church or senior center for advice.

 4 – Finding The Perfect Home For Your Senior

-If it’s your responsibility to find the perfect home for your senior to relocate, it takes a lot of research beforehand.
+If it’s your responsibility to find the perfect home for your senior to relocate to, it takes a lot of research beforehand.
 First, you will need to determine the physical limitations of your senior.
 Make sure you take note of what they can and cannot do physically.

 For instance, you don’t want a place with stairs or any property that requires a lot of walking to enter.
-As soon as you know your senior must move, start looking immediately for a proper place.
+As soon as you know, your senior must move, start looking for a proper place immediately.
 Get the assistance of a reliable real estate person if you need to as well.
 A real estate agent can help you narrow down and quickly lock the perfect home in place.

-Furthermore, if your senior plans to move to a senior facility, make sure you take a tour before you show them.
+Furthermore, if your senior plans to move to a senior facility like one at Lutheran senior services assisted living communities, make sure you take a tour before you show them.
 This way, you can determine if it’s the right place for them to live.
 Once you made the determination, bring them and any family and friends on a tour.

-Obviously, a good senior facility provides around the clock care and assists with all senior needs.
-It’s essential to decide where your senior will move well in advance.
-And what type of care they will need both physically and mentally.
+Obviously, an excellent senior facility provides around-the-clock care and assists with all senior needs.
+However, deciding where your senior will move well in advance is essential.
+And what type of care they will need, both physically and mentally.

 Clearly, it takes a lot of careful planning when moving seniors into new living quarters.
-Always make sure you research every step of the way and keep communication open.
-Obviously, we all want our seniors to be happy and secure in their new surroundings.
+Always make sure you research every step and keep communication open.
+We all want our seniors to be happy and secure in their new surroundings.